Bio-Inspired Event-Based Visual Servoing for Ground Robots

-In this work, we propose a purely event-driven and computationally efficient EBVS framework that applies a spatial kernel to predefined intensity patterns.
+In this work, we propose a purely event-driven and computationally efficient EBVS framework.
+Our approach extends Kernel-Based Visual Servoing (KBVS) \cite{kallem2007kernel, swensen2010empirical} to event-based sensing.
+KBVS bypasses explicit feature extraction and segmentation by applying a spatial kernel to process the image as a continuous signal.
+Here, we apply this kernel-based formulation to asynchronous event streams generated by predefined intensity patterns.
 The objective is to regulate the camera position to a desired region of the displayed pattern.
 Our approach avoids explicit feature extraction, feature tracking, and state estimation.
 In fact, it relies solely on the net number of events generated by the event camera, leading to a highly computationally efficient implementation.
 To maintain system observability and overcome sensory adaptation, we adapt the control-theoretic framework proposed in \cite{biswas2025exact}.
 This allows us to formulate a direct sensor-to-motor active sensing control law with proven stability conditions.

-Our overall contribution is a novel EBVS approach that overcomes the lack of local observability inherent in event-based sensing using a bio-inspired, limit-cycle-based control law with guaranteed (local) exponential convergence\footnote{The GitHub repository provides access to video demonstrations, example codes, and datasets associated with this work: \url{https://github.com/SiamiLab/BioInspiredEBVS}.}.
+Our contribution is a direct, kernel-based EBVS framework that bypasses explicit feature tracking.
+We establish novel analytical bounds for net event counts over structured spatial patterns and synthesize nonlinear feedback entirely within the sensor domain.
+Our controller extends the active-sensing limit-cycle control introduced in \cite{biswas2025exact} to the physical dynamics of an autonomous ground vehicle.\footnote{See GitHub repository for video, code, and datasets associated with this work: \url{https://github.com/SiamiLab/BioInspiredEBVS}.}.